Revisited formal wear: stylish, chic, affordable

-Weddings, baptisms, important birthdays... special occasions deserve to be dressed up.
-But today, it's impossible to imagine a formal outfit that's too formal, too warm, or one that you'll only wear once.
+Weddings, baptisms, important birthdays... special occasions deserve special outfits.
+But today, it's impossible to imagine formal wear that is too strict, too hot, or that you would only wear once.
 Use the clothes in your wardrobe in other contexts.

 The blazer: the essential jacket